by Cynthia Carrier

 A comprehensive, easy-to-read-and-apply parenting guide.

-Cynthia Carrier is the homeschooling mom of eight children and author of several books.
-She has been a popular speaker at homeschool conventions and other events.
+Cynthia Carrier is the homeschooling mom of eight children.
+She has authored several books and is a welcome speaker at homeschool conferences and women’s events.